kylecorry31/kylecorry31.github.io/src/research/solar-eclipse-prediction.md

     return false
 </code>

-The following pseudo-code shows how to find the start, peak, and end times.
 For efficiency, I used binary search, but any search algorithm can be used.
-The following assumptions can be made:
+The following assumptions can be made to constrain the search:

 - Eclipse is not visible at minTime or maxTime
-- Eclipse is visible at eclipseTime
+- Eclipse is visible at eclipseTime (this is the known visible time we determined earlier)

 <code>minTime = eclipseTime - 6 hours
 maxTime = eclipseTime + 6 hours